Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 Managed switches are pricier because they need frequent updates, software patches, and expertise for deployment and maintenance.
 This is why they are often found in complex networks containing wireless access points, servers, IoT devices, and computers for better configuration options.

-Similarly, if your business works with partners and clients who require temporary, limited access to the network, you might want to use the VLAN functionality of managed switch to ensure security.
+Similarly, if your business works with partners and clients who require temporary, limited access to the network, you might want to use the VLAN functionality of the managed switch to ensure security.

 Though managed switches cost more than unmanaged switches, the variety of models available lets users select the suitable component for the complexity and budget.